-Here’s why both I, many poets, and many musicians love melancholia, that tender sadness, so incredibly much.
+Here’s why both I, many poets, and many musicians love melancholia so incredibly much.

 Melancholy is the happiness of sadness.
-It’s pensive thoughts, existentialism, a philosophy, gloomy yet passionate rain, an infinite mystery novel that forever carries my curiosity.
-It is a complex existence, encompassing many- and sometimes paradoxical- emotions and states of beings (though in varying intensities); sad, discontent, a small little dash of happy or hopeful, detached, too attached, restless, mellow, pensive, lonely, wandering, lost, and found.
-It’s an entirely unique emotion and aesthetic; It’s not looking to change you, nor will it judge you.
-Melancholia is an incredibly accepting place to visit, one where everyone fits in and can relate to, a place where people can turn their more painful emotions into poetry or art.
-Melancholy knows what it’s like to be a loner, so it doesn’t want to make anyone else feel like one.
+It’s pensive thoughts, existentialism, a philosophy, gloomy yet passion infused rain, an infinite mystery novel that forever carries my curiosity.
+It is a complex existence, encompassing many- and often paradoxical- emotions and states of beings (though in varying intensities); sad with a small little dash of happy or hopeful, discontent and yet somehow satisfied, satisfied and yet somehow discontent, detached, too attached, restless, mellow, pensive, lonely, curious, lost and found.
+It’s an entirely unique emotion and aesthetic.
+It’s not looking to change you, nor will it judge you.
+Melancholia is an incredibly accepting place to visit, one where everyone fits in and can relate to, a place where people can turn their painful emotions into poetry or art.
+It knows what it’s like to be a loner, so it doesn’t want to make anyone else feel like one.
 It has a comforting ‘come as you are’ air to it, an atmosphere that says “let’s wallow in the tender sadness together.”

 What more, melancholy inspires thought and introspection.
 It’s not a type of sad you try to avoid or ignore, it’s one you explore and ruminate upon, which is why it’s so heavily linked to poetry, an introspective, thoughtful, and emotional process and being.
 Melancholy is the result of an eclipse of emotion and thought, and the great spectacle it creates is the perfect poetry fuel.